ZhangBohan233/SPL-RC1/document/SPL Manual.md

 Lines should be terminated by the line terminator `;`.lines with a back brace `}` can have terminator omitted.

+SPL uses `//` as one-line comment.
+In a line, codes after `//` will be ignored by the interpreter.
+The `/*` symbol is the beginning of a multi-line comment, where the `*/` marks the end of the multi-line comment.

 SPL is a dynamic language.
 There is ne need for declaring type when declare a variable.
 For example the expression: